monkoose/fzf-hoogle.vim/README.md

 `enter` to research hoogle database with the current query.

 `alt-s` for previewing source code.
-Retrieving source code is a synchronous process inside vim/neovim so open preview window with a source that wasn't previously cached can take some time, please just be patient - **vim** will hang for this time.
+Retrieving source code is a synchronous process inside vim/neovim.
+So open the preview window with a source that wasn't previously cached can take some time, please just be patient, the editor will hang for this time.
 Package and module items do not have a link to source code, so `alt-s` should open the default browser and link to package/module documentation.
 If it doesn't work (perhaps if you are on macOS), then change `g:hoogle_open_link` option to open links with the CLI tool.